ajacoutot/aws-openbsd/README.md

 # AWS-OpenBSD

 AWS playground for OpenBSD kids.
 Running whatever is in this repo will propably end up destroying a kitten factory.

 ## Prerequisites for obsd-img-builder.sh (OpenBSD AMI builder)

 * shell access to OpenBSD current >6.5 with vmm(4) support and Internet access
-  * working vmm(4) internet access using local network interface (or use the "-c" option)
 * 3GB of free space in ${TMPDIR}
 * *awscli* and *vmdktool* packages installed
 * AWS IAM user with enough permissions (AmazonEC2FullAccess, AmazonS3FullAccess, IAMFullAccess)